2022 FIFA World Cup officials

 The following is a list of match officials (referees, assistant referees, and video assistant referees) who officiated at the 2022 FIFA World Cup in Qatar.

-FIFA appoints ten officials for each match of the tournament.
-This includes the on-site team of the referee, two assistant referees, the fourth official and the reserve assistant referee.
-At a centralised video operation room in Doha, the team of video match officials operate the video assistant referee (VAR) system.
-This team consists of the lead video assistant referee and three assistants, designated as the assistant VAR (AVAR1), the offside VAR (AVAR2) and the support VAR (AVAR3).
-Finally, a stand-by assistant VAR official is appointed for each match, used in case of a loss of connection between the stadium and the centralised video operation room.
-In such a scenario, a backup VAR room located in each stadium will be activated, with the fourth official serving as the video assistant referee (and the reserve assistant referee taking his place), and the stand-by assistant VAR serving as the assistant VAR.
+FIFA appointed ten officials for each match of the tournament.
+This included the on-site team of the referee, two assistant referees, the fourth official and the reserve assistant referee.
+At a centralised video operation room in Doha, the team of video match officials operated the video assistant referee (VAR) system.
+This team consisted of the lead video assistant referee and three assistants, designated as the assistant VAR (AVAR1), the offside VAR (AVAR2) and the support VAR (AVAR3).
+Finally, a stand-by assistant VAR official was appointed for each match, used in case of a loss of connection between the stadium and the centralised video operation room.
+In such a scenario, a backup VAR room located in each stadium would be activated, with the fourth official serving as the video assistant referee (and the reserve assistant referee taking his place), and the stand-by assistant VAR serving as the assistant VAR.

-For the first time in the history of the FIFA World Cup, the FIFA Referees Committee has also appointed three female referees and three female assistant referees.
+For the first time in the history of the FIFA World Cup, the FIFA Referees Committee also appointed three female referees and three female assistant referees.